 Merges perspectives in a series of interdisciplinary cases structured to describe challenges faced by leaders of organizations of differing size, scope, and sector.
 This course asks students to bring together skills learned throughout the core curriculum by working through a series of cases about organizations of different scales.
 All of the cases involve current situations, and much of the class material is “raw,” consisting of financial filings, data sets, news reports, company material, and other primary source data.
 The course is organized in four parts.
 The first part focuses on organizations that are just beginning.
 Students examine how ideas are generated from existing holes in the market and how leaders think about positioning and developing their organizations to fill those holes.
 The second phase focuses on the leadership challenges associated with organizations in transition.
 Students examine how organizations handle the challenges of raising new capital, finding new partners, expanding geographically, and growing through acquisition.
 The third phase focuses on mature organizations and also gives students the opportunity to step back from the cases and think about the broader ways in which leadership styles and organizational challenges connect.
 The course concludes with high-level, modern management challenges bridging the public, private, and nonprofit sectors.

-This class studies issues of idea generation, idea evaluation and development, creative projects, and fostering and sustaining innovation in organizations.
+This course uses in the Innovator’s Perspective to study issues of idea generation, idea evaluation and development, creative projects, and fostering and sustaining innovation in organizations.
 Students are exposed both to the ways of thinking of innovators and to the promises and perils of interacting with and managing innovators.
 Students generate ideas in a number of contexts, and evaluate ideas that they and others have generated in terms of customer adoption (the market) and feasibility.
 They analyze innovation in a set of companies across sectors.
 Students also engage in a role-playing exercise to get a sense for how the innovator’s perspective interacts with a managerial perspective.
+Ultimately, this course seeks to provide students with a deeper understanding of the barriers to and dynamics of innovation so that, regardless of the profession they embark on, they can become a more effective conduit for the innovation that all organizations require to survive.

 Investment Management is a broad, half-semester, course that covers the financial basics from the point of view of the investor, whether individual or institutional, taxable or non-taxable, domestic or global.
 Topics include valuation, returns, asset allocation, stocks and bonds.
 You will need a working knowledge of accounting, economics, statistics and spreadsheets.